-The rapper Lil Peep died on Wednesday night, November 15, 2017 in Tuscon, Arizona.
+The rapper Lil Peep died on Wednesday night (15 November) in Tuscon, Arizona.
 He was 21.

 He had an interest in music and fashion from a young age.
-His brother introduced him to punk music, and he was soon taken by emo, citing bands like My Chemical Romance and Taking Back Sunday as early favorites.
-His interest in emo became crucial to the music he would make later on, when, at age 17, he moved to Los Angeles.
+His brother introduced him to punk music, and he was soon taken by emo, citing bands like My Chemical Romance and Taking Back Sunday as early favourites.
+His interest in emo became crucial to the music he would make later on, when, aged 17, he moved to Los Angeles.
 There he joined the collective Gothboiclique, and became a trailblazer known for blending emo and rap.

 Via his music, Peep was particularly open about mental illness and his battles with drug abuse, and his issues were well known.
 It is thought that his death came following an overdose, though an official cause of death has not yet been announced.